Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

 - Idea: Links as Votes
   - Page is more important if it has more links (incoming or outgoing).
-  - Links from important pages count more
+  - In-links are more difficult to fake.
+Links from important pages count more.
   - Recursive question

 - PageRank: The "Flow" Model

   A "vote" from an important page is worth more:
-  - Each link's vote is proportional to the importance of its source page
+  - Each link's vote is proportional to the **importance** of its source page
   - If page i with importance $r_i$ has $d_i$ out-links, each link gets $r_i$/$d_i$ votes
   - Page j's own importance $r_j$ is the sum of the votes on its in-links